knaw-huc/lenticular-lens/readme.md

         "type": "AND"           // Whether ALL conditions in this group should match ('AND') or AT LEAST ONE condition in this group has to match ('OR')
     },
     "properties": [{            // A list of property paths to use for obtaining data while reviewing the linkset; optional field
-        "resource": 1,                        // The identifier of the resource to use "property": ["schema_birthDate"]      // The property path
+        "entity_type_selection": 1,           // The identifier of the entity-type selection to use "property": ["schema_birthDate"]      // The property path
     }]
 }